 There were countless other unique projects that I was assigned during my two days at Eleven Madison Park.
 While I was working with the savory staff, I weighed out a couple hundred tins of the relish that goes into EMP’s New York cheesecake-inspired dish.
 Each little metal tin had to weigh exactly twelve grams and then be tapped down so that it spread out evenly.
 Of course, since we’re talking about EMP, not your Joe Schmo deli around the corner, something that might normally be seen as mundane tastes spectacular enough to be its own dish.
-Just take a moment to imagine every aspect you taste in a dish having this kind of miraculous quality, but then bring them all together to be combined into one.
+Just take a moment to imagine every aspect you taste in a dish having this kind of miraculous quality.

 Another mission I was given was to hull and sort several hundred strawberries into groups of small, ugly, and the ideal-looking berry.
 A note for concerned readers: no need to fret, the strawberries that aren’t blessed with good genetics are still used for family meal, jams, and sauces.
-In fact, I would later discover the tiny strawberries beautifully poached in the angel food cake dish I was served.
+I would later discover the tiny strawberries I separated, beautifully poached in the angel food cake dessert I was served.

 I will never forget my first job in the pastry department — cutting out 500 cheddar crackers.
 I was pleasantly surprised when I got to sample the fruits of my labor, which ended up being a small black and white cookie with a savory filling and apple chutney in the center, all sitting on top of the cheddar cracker.
 The black and white cookie aspect was familiar since I had witnessed a pastry chef using several tools to paint on the icing, ensuring that each cookie featured the perfect bold separation of black and white.

-It was the absolute best feeling in the world to finally see those little bits and pieces that I helped create in a dish.
+It was the absolute best feeling in the world to finally see those little bits and pieces that I helped create, in a dish.
 Every single minute spent toiling became worth it when I saw that my hard work actually helped complete these dishes and add to their beauty (not to mention deliciousness).
 I cannot even begin to describe how incredible the tasting menu I got to try was — well, actually I can.
 Everything I ate evoked a feeling of amazement with a hint of melancholy.
-Being served the food right in front of those who had worked so hard to create it felt more like destroying artwork — the culinary equivalent of viewing “Starry Night” or the “Mona Lisa,” and then ripping them into pieces while Van Gogh and Da Vinci watched.
+Being served the food right in front of those who had worked so hard to create it, felt more like destroying artwork.
+It was basically the culinary equivalent of viewing “Starry Night” or the “Mona Lisa,” and then ripping them into pieces while Van Gogh and Da Vinci watched.